-Shirts: traditional dress (polos) uniform must be tucked in at all times.
+Shirts: traditional dress (polos) uniform must be always tucked in.
 Shirts must also be buttoned to one below top.

-Belts: black belts (with shorts or pants) must be worn at all times.
+Belts: black belts (with shorts or pants) must be always worn.

-Socks: must be Dennis Uniform white crew socks
+Socks: must be Dennis Uniform white ankle crew socks

 Skorts: Girls skorts and PE shorts may not be rolled up or shortened in any way and must pass the "fingertip test."
-The hem of the garment must reach the tips of the fingers when a student is standing straight and arms/hands are placed by their side.
+The hem of the garment must reach the tips of the fingers when a student is standing straight, and arms/hands are placed by their side.
 Three violations will result in loss of permission to wear skorts.

 Hair: hair must be clean, neat, and out of the eyes.
 Only natural colors are allowed.
-Hair styling or coloring arrangements which are disruptive or distracting are not permissible.
+Hair styling or coloring arrangements which are disruptive, or distracting are not permissible.
 Disruptive or distracting hair styling is determined solely by school administration.